By Justin Pritchard, CFP® in Montrose, CO

 Consider safety nets: Relying on home equity to fund retirement can be risky.
 But when there’s a substantial difference between what you have and what you need, it can make sense.
 Sometimes it’s smart to consider your home equity as a backup plan.
 If you face major medical expenses or other unexpected costs, that money can help you out of a tight spot.
-To access the funds, you might be able to use a home equity loan or a reverse mortgage, you may have access to funds.
+To access the funds, you might be able to use a home equity loan or a reverse mortgage, and each strategy has pros and cons.

 Combine strategies: Cutting spending, working longer, or withdrawing more—on its own—may not solve your problem.
 It’s best to combine several different strategies.
 That way, the changes don’t need to be as drastic.
 For example, if you move to a slightly less expensive area and work part-time for an extra year or two, you might be able to make the numbers work.

 There are several other approaches, including trying to earn more on your investments by taking bigger risks, but that requires some good luck (and it can end up badly).
 The point here isn’t to show you every possible way to retire with $500k in assets, but instead, to demonstrate that it’s possible and show how it might look.